-- There is a final closing date for all applications to reach IFUW, but Members of IFUW’s national federations and associations must apply through their national headquarters.
+- There is a final closing date for all applications to reach GWI, but Members of GWI’s national federations and associations must apply through their national headquarters.
 The deadline for this varies by country.
 Please ask your national headquarters for the exact deadline.

-- IFUW independent members must apply through IFUW headquarters in Geneva, Switzerland by 31 May 2014 for all applications to reach IFUW.
+- GWI independent members must apply through GWI headquarters in Geneva, Switzerland for all applications to reach GWI.

-- Non-members must apply through IFUW headquarters in Geneva, Switzerland by 30 June 2014 complete with all supporting documentation.
+- Non-members must apply through GWI headquarters in Geneva, Switzerland complete with all supporting documentation.